 (A bit of irony, as well: McEnroe trains hard throughout the year, with the likes of Laird Hamilton and Chris Chelios in Southern California.
 He's in tremendous shape.
 For a man of McEnroe's titanic ego, the withdrawal had to be humiliating.)

 5. Did that really happen?
 In the second game of the first set, Agassi unleashed a very good cross-court forehand, probably a winner in his mind.
 Sampras got there and crushed a running down-the-line forehand winner, triggering a service break.
-A stunning shot for a player of
+A stunning shot for a player of any age.

 6. Sampras' win carried the element of justice.
 Agassi is a decent guy at heart, and charitable beyond words, but he really blew it during that awkward exchange at Indian Wells last year.
 This was payback, performed in silence.